tower-rs/tower/guides/README.md

 ## Guides

-- ["Inventing the `Service` trait"][invent] goes through how you could have invented Tower's fundamental `Service` trait starting from scratch.
-If you have no experience with Tower and want to learn the absolute basics this is where you should start.
+- ["Inventing the `Service` trait"][invent] walks through how you Tower's fundamental `Service` trait could be designed from scratch.
+If you have no experience with Tower and want to learn the absolute basics, this is where you should start.

 [async-book]: https://rust-lang.github.io/async-book/